StrangerealIntel/CyberThreatIntel/Additional Analysis/Terraloader/02-01-20/Analysis.md

 blawp682 = tmp_actxobj(decode_payload("c{+tm06*B", blawp15, 21)) + "\\" + decode_payload("rVVF=+;Msl7", blawp15, 21) + "\\";
 ```

-<h6>In more of the functions of the layer 1, this add five functions.
-This give the ability to write to a file the data decrypted, get a random number (names of files), get the character and have an ActiveX Object.</h6>
+<h6>In more of the functions of the layer 1, this adds five functions.
+This gives the ability to write to a file the data decrypted, get a random number (names of files), get the character and have an ActiveX Object.</h6>

 ```javascript
 function get_char(arg){return String.fromCharCode(arg);}